shubhnsit/ecom-project/README.md

 # product-service
 The Product Service is responsible for managing order operations.This service acts as a Eureka client and is registered on the Service Registry App (Eureka Server).

+A central service for handling product-related operations.
+Manages operations like adding, updating, retrieving.

 Service Endpoints:
 Create Product Endpoint: `localhost:8080/product/`
 Get Products: `localhost:8080/product/`

 # payment-service
-The Payment Service is responsible for processing payment of an.This service acts as a Eureka client and is registered on the Service Registry App (Eureka Server).
+The Payment Service is responsible for processing payment of an order .This service acts as a Eureka client and is registered on the Service Registry App (Eureka Server).

+Facilitates the processing of payments.
+Accepts payment details and processes the payment.
+Includes robust logging for tracking payment processing.

 Service Endpoints:
 Create Product Endpoint: `localhost:8080/payment/process`